 Public Health Nurs

-Parents who do not vaccinate their children, value scientific knowledge, know where to look, and how to analyze information about vaccinations, and at the same time do not really trust medicine.
+Parents who do not vaccinate their children, value scientific knowledge, know where to look for, and how to analyze information about vaccinations, and at the same time expressed high levels of distrust of the medical community.
 (USA)

 Sociodemographic Predictors of Vaccination Exemptions on the Basis of Personal Belief in California.